AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

    * Issue command #telent [CONTROLLER PUBLIC IP] 443

-   * Expect to telnet success
+   * Expect to view telnet success

-   * If it fail, please check the tcptraceroute report to figure out where the traffic ends
+   * If it fails, please check the tcptraceroute report to figure out where the traffic ends

    Probable Causes: